IamginE/CompressedSGD/README.md

 - `--num_workers`: number of workers to simulate, only applies to compressedSGDVote
 - `--batchwise_evaluation`: After every worker has received this many batches, an evaluation on the entire training set will be done.
 Set it to `<= 0` to disable evaluation.
 - `--count_usages`: counts bin usages and enables to plot them in the end but slows down performance, only applies to compressedSGD and compressedSGDVote
-- `-one_plot_optimizer`: determins wether the instant plots for a parameter sweep should be plotted together (True) or seperately (False)
+- `--one_plot_optimizer`: determins wether the instant plots for a parameter sweep should be plotted together (True) or seperately (False)